-Similarly, Joan Melnick, a 50-year Soho resident, said, “We have watched the neighborhood change from junkies in the hallways to a rather upscale neighborhood over the last 10 years.”
+Similarly, Joan Melnick, a 50-year Noho resident, said, “We have watched the neighborhood change from junkies in the hallways to a rather upscale neighborhood over the last 10 years.”

 She said that most neighbors in her building favor adding more affordable housing to the area, but there’s “a fear affordable housing will become something else.”